-The 70’s were one of the biggest decades for pinball, Eight Ball set the single machine sales record and multiple others got really close as games switched from mechanical to digital.
+The 1970’s were one of the biggest decades for pinball, Eight Ball set the single machine sales record and multiple others got really close as games switched from mechanical to digital.
 I’ve got a list of the best pinball machines of that decade, a lot of them are pretty iconic.
+Luckily with the rebound in pinball popularity it’s a lot easier to find these games than it was 10 years ago.

-KISS is one of the most iconic games of the 70’s.
+KISS made by Bally is one of the most iconic games of the 70’s.
 With a fantastic art package, it’s immediately recognizable anywhere.
 The game itself isn’t quite as good as how it looks, but it’s still pretty fun.
 I owned one for a short while.
+The price on this one is quite high for restored examples, going for over $3000.

 Just like KISS, Playboy is another iconic game from that era.
 The backglass with Hugh Hefner on it is pretty much perfect, and the game has a very cool vibe to it like KISS.
 Not the most kid friendly theme, but fun for everyone to play.